Work assessment allowance (AAP)

 In cases where Carer`s allowance is pensionable income, you need to report the hours you are paid on your employment status form.

-About filling out your employment status form
+About filling out the employment status form

 If you were receiving a foster care allowance before you were granted AAP, your foster care allowance will be included in the calculation basis for AAP.